samruthv/Internship_Demand_Estimator/README.md

 </p>
 <p align="center">

   *The above image shows the location of the job postings by the state.
-We can see that states like California, New York and Texas are more oppertunity while states like Montana, Mississippi, and Kentuky are less.
+We can see that states like California, New York and Texas have more opportunity while states like Montana, Mississippi, and Kentucky have less.
 Exploratory Data like this helped us create our model.*
 </p>